pablo-arantes/making-it-rain/index.md

+## Making it rain
+Cloud-based molecular simulations for everyone
 ## Hello there!

-Welcome to Make it rain page, here you can find a Jupyter notebook scripts for running Molecular Dynamics (MD) simulations using OpenMM engine and AMBER and CHARMM force fields files on Google Colab.
+Welcome to Making it rain page, here you can find a Jupyter notebook scripts for running Molecular Dynamics (MD) simulations using OpenMM engine and AMBER and CHARMM force fields files on Google Colab.
 This site is a supplementary material of the paper "***Making it rain: Cloud-based molecular simulations for everyone***" and we encourage you to read it before using this pipeline.

 ![alt text](GraphAbs.png)